Sepideh-Nikkar/VoyadoTestApp/README.md

 ## How to build and run the application:

-Prerequisites: Visual Studio Code, npm, ng
+Prerequisites: Visual Studio Code, yarn, ng

 - Clone the application or download it as zip file.
 - In the terminal, do as following: